 2. Philbrook Museum

 Philbrook Museum is a perfect example of Tulsa’s past and present working together to produce a bright future for the city.
 When Scott Stulen took over as Philbrook’s director in late 2016, he began focusing on how to make Philbrook a vital part of the Tulsa community.
-Under Stulen’s leadership, Philbrook has acquired a wall-sized Kehinde Wiley painting, revamped its restaurant (which now offers weekly burger nights); updated its programing to include extended hours every Friday; curated exciting exhibits like Museum: Confidential, which featured previously unseen pieces of the museum’s extensive collection and hosted a naturalization ceremony.
+Under Stulen’s leadership, Philbrook has acquired a wall-sized Kehinde Wiley painting, revamped its restaurant which is operating a pop-up cafe by Antoinette Baking Co.; updated its programming to include extended hours every Friday; curated exciting exhibits like Museum: Confidential, which featured previously unseen pieces of the museum’s extensive collection and hosted a naturalization ceremony.

 Of course, Philbrook has been an important part of Tulsa ever since Waite Phillips donated the mansion to the city in 1938.
 The formal gardens are inviting both to children who need a place to run and to those who want to just sit and enjoy natural beauty.

 For those skeptical about bringing their children to a museum, Philbrook is as family-friendly as they come, offering free admission to children 17 and under.
 Furthermore, they have conversation cards available near the entrance of their collection that offer parents prompts for how to discuss art with their children in an engaging way.
-If your visit falls on the second Saturday of the month, all family members receive free admission and the opportunity to engage in creative activities.
+Be sure to check out the weekly activities, like Little Garden Explorers, Storytime at Philbrook, Family Nature Walk, Saturday Open Studio and more!
 Learn more about current and upcoming events and exhibits at www.philbrook.org.